rhys-wootton-cackett/Darwin.Net/README.md

 - **Asynchronous Requests**: Leverage the power of async/await to make non-blocking requests.
 - **HttpClient**: By using HttpClient instead of SOAP/WCF, Darwin.Net benefits from improved performance, better resource management, and modern networking capabilities.
 HttpClient is lighter, faster, and more flexible than its alternatives, making it the ideal choice for a contemporary C# wrapper.
 - **Multi-platform Support**: Harness the cross-platform capabilities of .NET to deploy applications using Darwin.Net on a wide range of operating systems, including Windows, macOS, and Linux.
-- **Zero Dependencies**: Darwin.Net library is self-contained and does not rely on any external packages, making it easy to integrate and maintain in your projects."
+- **Zero Dependencies**: Darwin.Net library is self-contained and does not rely on any external packages, making it easy to integrate and maintain in your projects.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>